 VAR-002 addresses control and management of reactive resources and provides voltage control where it has an impact on the BES.
 For dispersed power producing resources as identified in Inclusion I4, Requirement R4 should not apply at the individual generator level due to the unique characteristics and small scale of individual dispersed power producing resources.
-In addition, other standards such as proposed TOP-003 require the Generator Operator to provide real time data as directed by the TOP.
+In addition, other standards such as proposed TOP-003 require the Generator Operator to provide Real_time data as directed by the TOP.

 - M4.
 The Generator Operator shall have evidence it notified its associated Transmission Operator within 30 minutes of becoming aware of a change in reactive capability in accordance with Requirement R4.
 If the capability has been restored within the first 30 minutes, no notification is necessary. - R5.
-The Generator Owner shall provide the following to its associated Transmission Operator and Transmission Planner within 30 calendar days of a requestEach Generator Operator shall notify its associated Transmission Operator within 30 minutes of becoming aware of a change in reactive capability due to factors other than a status change described in Requirement R3.
-If the capability has been restored within 30 minutes of the Generator Operator becoming aware of such change, then the Generator Operator is not required to notify the Transmission Operator of the change in reactive capability.
-[Violation Risk Factor: MediumLower] [Time Horizon: Real-time Operations] - 5.1.
-For generator step-up transformers and auxiliary transformers5 with primary voltages equal to or greater than the generator terminal voltage: - 5.1.1.
+The Generator Owner shall provide the following to its associated Transmission Operator and Transmission Planner within 30 calendar days of a request.
+[Violation Risk Factor: Lower] [Time Horizon: Real-time Operations] - 5.1.
+For generator step-up and auxiliary transformers5 with primary voltages equal to or greater than the generator terminal voltage: - 5.1.1.
 Tap settings. - 5.1.2.
 Available fixed tap ranges. - 5.1.3.
 Impedance data.